Ilysen/Jademouth/README.md

 * Prospectors now sell 3-5 rough jade, up from 1-3.
 * Prospectors no longer sell their energy cells.
+* Prospectors can spawn with a much larger variety of gear.
+* Atacama now goes by he/him/his.
+* Cat no longer stays awake at all hours.
 * Unique NPCs now react when other unique NPCs are killed:
 	* Atacama and Fizz will refuse to speak with you if you kill anyone.
 	* Bright will turn permanently hostile if you kill Cat.
 She will remain neutral if you kill any of the other unique NPCs, but will refuse to speak with you.
 	* Cat will turn permanently hostile if you kill anyone.
 	* Prospectors are unaffected; fighting them won't cause any long-term functionality issues.
-Among other reasons, this is because they can still show up outside of Jademouth in dynamic encounters, but there's no simple way to differentiate dynamically-spawned prospectors from static prospectors in Jademouth with regards to dialogue code.
+Among other reasons, this is because they can still show up outside of Jademouth in dynamic encounters, but there's also no simple way to differentiate dynamically-spawned prospectors from static prospectors in Jademouth with regards to dialogue code.
 	* *This feature might end up being axed, depending on how it shakes out in practice.*
 * Did a polish and writing pass on all the descriptions and dialogue.
 Most things are unchanged, but certain options are slightly different, and some new ones have been added.
 * Rebalanced stats across the board, fixing some oversights and issues in the process (like prospectors having 50 Strength!)